cristinalare/alchemy-docs/tutorials/hello-world-smart-contract/part-4.md

 ## Step 4: Set up your Ethereum wallet

-To write anything to the Ethereum chain, users must their sign transactions using their virtual wallet's private keys.
+To write anything to the Ethereum chain, users must sign transactions using their virtual wallet's private keys.
 For this tutorial, we’ll use [Metamask](https://metamask.io/), a virtual wallet in the browser used to manage your Ethereum account address, as it makes this transaction signing super easy for the end-user.

 {% hint style="info" %}
  If you want to understand more about how transactions on Ethereum work, check out [this page](https://ethereum.org/en/developers/docs/transactions/) from the Ethereum foundation.